skip to content

 An oral presentation based on a topic of the student’s choice distinct from the Research Project e.g. a laboratory/analytical method, a public engagement activity, a separate piece of research work or a mini-grant proposal will be assessed by the academic leadership team.

-Applications for October 2025 entry are now open!
+Applications for October 2026 entry will open in September!
 All applications must be made via the Applicant Portal.

 Applicants are not required to identify a supervisor at application stage.
 Research projects/supervisors will be chosen once the course has started.